 - Optional fourth year position as chief resident

-Because we also serve as the main hospital for Mecklenburg County, we also see a large number of acutely ill patients from the city's urban population.
+Because CMC serves as the main hospital for Mecklenburg County, we also see a large number of acutely ill patients from the city's urban population.
 Furthermore, at a time when many hospitals are struggling to survive, we continue to grow and prosper.
+Learn more about Carolinas Medical Center and Carolinas Healthcare System.

 - Comprehensive daily educational curriculum